 Global Burden of Disease

 125 million people worldwide or 2-4 percent of the total population have psoriasis, according to the World Psoriasis Day consortium.
-More than 85% of patients receiving treatment use topical drugs (ref: Lebwohl, Mark In the clinic Psoriasis Annals of Internal Medicine 3.
-April 2018 and according to the National Psoriasis Foundation (NPF), itch is present in between 70 and 90 percent of psoriasis patients, and together with flaking and scaling, itching is the most burdensome symptom to patients.
+More than 85% of patients receiving treatment use topical drugs and according to the National Psoriasis Foundation (NPF), itch is present in between 70 % and 90 % of psoriasis patients.
+Together with flaking and scaling, itching is the most burdensome symptom to patients.
 In addition, people living with psoriatic disease are at an elevated risk of developing other chronic and serious health conditions, including arthritis, cardiovascular diseases, metabolic syndrome, inflammatory bowel disease and depression.

-The total cost of psoriasis in the US is estimated to be around $35.2 billion, with $12.2 billion in incremental medical costs.2
+The total cost of psoriasis in the US is estimated to be around $35.2 billion, with $12.2 billion in incremental medical costs.

-The number of people in the US market living with psoriasis is estimated to be around 7.5 million people.3
+The number of people in the US and EU living with psoriasis is estimated to be around 15 million people.

 For many reasons, psoriasis can be psychologically devastating.
-Patients’ lives become especially difficult when psoriasis is present in highly visible areas of the skin such as the face and hands (ref: WHO Global Report on Psoriasis 2016)
+Patients’ lives become especially difficult when psoriasis is present in highly visible areas of the skin such as the face and hands.

 Psoriasis Treatment guidelines: